MirzaElin/NLGHI_v1.0/paper.md

 Automated tests verify constants (domain count and weights) and the GHI calculation invariant.
 The repository includes instructions and a minimal CI workflow to run tests on pushes and pull requests.
 Manual quality checks include exercising the GUI to ensure charts render and scroll correctly for long longitudinal series.

+# Conflict of interest

+The author declares no competing interests.

 # Acknowledgements

 Thanks to the community of clinicians and developers who provided feedback during iterations of the interface and data model.